|Nutritional Guidelines (per serving)|

 - 1 1/2 teaspoons salt

 - 1/4 cup melted butter

-Arrange the chicken pieces in single layer in a large nonreactive dish or put them in a large food storage bag which can be sealed.
+Arrange the chicken pieces in a single layer in a large nonreactive dish or put them in a large food storage bag that can be sealed.

-In a small bowl, whisk together lemon zest, lemon juice, garlic, dried thyme, salt, and pepper.
-Spoon the lemon mixture over chicken; cover or seal and refrigerate for 3 to 4 hours, turning frequently to keep the chicken coated with the marinade.
+In a small bowl, whisk together the lemon juice, garlic, lemon zest, dried thyme, salt, and pepper.
+Spoon the lemon mixture over chicken.
+Cover or seal and refrigerate for 3 to 4 hours, turning frequently to keep the chicken coated with the marinade.

 Pour the marinade into a saucepan and set aside.

 Arrange the chicken in a shallow baking dish.
-Brush with melted butter.
-Bake at 425 F for 25 minutes.
+Brush with the melted butter.
+Bake for 25 minutes.

 Brush the marinade over the chicken pieces.
 Continue baking for about 20 to 30 minutes longer, or until the chicken is browned and thoroughly cooked, basting frequently.